Offer in Compromise

 Common Misunderstandings and Close Contrasts

 An offer in compromise is not the same as an Installment Agreement.
-A payment plan spreads payment over time, while an offer in compromise refers to a compromise-based resolution concept.
+A payment plan addresses timing of payment.
+An offer in compromise is a settlement request.

 Knowledge Check

 1. What is an offer in compromise in broad terms?
-It is an IRS tax-debt resolution concept involving a proposed settlement of an outstanding liability.
+It is an IRS settlement program that may allow a tax debt to be resolved for less than the full amount owed.

 2. Why is it different from an installment agreement?
-Because an installment agreement is a payment-over-time arrangement, while an offer in compromise is a compromise-based settlement concept.
+Because an installment agreement pays the full balance over time, while an offer in compromise asks the IRS to accept less than the full amount.

-3. Which nearby term belongs to enforcement rather than resolution?
+3. Which nearby term belongs to enforcement rather than settlement?
 Tax Levy.